 The DBA’s shirt is the second mainstay of his professional look.
 To make sure his arms always stay cool, the pragmatic DBA chooses short sleeves, always.
 This also keeps his arms and hands moving freely while typing and making wild gesticulations to his storage engineer.
 Other details such as color, stitching, pattern, fabric and texture are entirely immaterial.

-Otherwise, the DBA will choose a short-sleeve polo shirt.
-They require some prep work before they can be worn however.
+Although a button-up shirt is preferred, the DBA will fall back to a short-sleeve polo shirt if necessary.
+These require some prep work before they can be worn however.
 Most polo shirts are made with too much material.
 Therefore it is crucial that the DBA run it through the washer and dryer on high heat multiple times to remove any billowing.
 It’s important that superfluous shirt doesn’t get in the way of getting the job done.

 But how to know if the shirt fits properly?
-If the arms are lifted straight overhead, approximately 3 inches of belly should be showing in the space between the bottom of the shirt and the top of the belt.
+If the arms are lifted straight overhead, approximately 3 inches of torso should visible in the space between the bottom of the shirt and the top of the pants.

 In certain circumstances it may be necessary for the DBA to wear a clip-on tie.
 In this case, the button up short-sleeve shirt is often the best choice.
 A polo will certainly do just as well in a pinch.